shawngraham/presentations/u-o-fail.md

 ---

+_Psst_: Let me tell you a secret.

+---

-Psst: Let me tell you a secret: Academics fail *all the time*
+Academics fail *all the time*

 ---